What is Early Help?

 - undertake an assessment of the need for early help

-- provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child
+- provide targeted early help services to address the assessed needs of a child and their family – these focus on activity to improve the outcomes for the child

-The intent of the Children’s MARS arrangements includes to:
+The intent of the Children’s Multi Agency Resilience and Safeguarding (MARS) arrangements includes:

-- make children’s safeguarding personal and swift so they remain in families, in school
+- to make children’s safeguarding personal and swift so they remain in families, in school

-- build children, young people and families resilience
+- to build children, young people and families resilience